hanjustin/Backend-Concepts-Study-Notes/README.md

 ### Distributed Monolith
 * **Antipattern.** Has the complexity of microservices without the benefits of microservices.
+* Low coupling is crucial to get benefits of microservices.
+Not how small or how many services are there.
 * Some signs of this problem:
     - Tightly coupled microservices.
     - The deployment of one service causes downtime for other services.
     - Services are overly chatty.

 ## Distributed System

+### Consistency Patterns

+#### Strong Consistency
+* All nodes have the same data at all times

+#### Eventual Consistency
+* Temporarily inconsistent across nodes but guarantees that all nodes will eventually converge to a consistent state

 ### CAP theorem
+* A distributed system can prioritize only two of three desired characteristics — consistency, availability, and partition tolerance.
+* The theorem really is about prioritizing consistency or availability.
+Partitions from a break in communication between nodes are inevitable.
+So can have CP and AP, but not CA.
+* **Limitations:** Important to note that these properties are continuous spectrum and not strictly binary, so possible to have some levels of each property.
+The CAP theorem simplifies the complex trade-offs in distributed systems.

+    * **Consistency**

+        **All nodes have the same data** at the same time.
+No divergence in the data observed by different nodes in the system.

+    * **Availability**

+        **Every request to the system receives a response** even if it is not the most recent data.

+    * **Partition tolerance**

+        **The system continues to operate from partitions** caused by break in communication between nodes.

 ## Microservices